 Social media contacts occasionally walk a line between something that should be handled by support and something that should be handled by marketing.
 A skilled agent will know what should be a ticket and what should be forwarded to another team.

 For the complete list of tips as a condensed version of this article, download the ebook.
-Share it with your team, or print and hang the skills list for your channel in your cubicle.
+Share it with your team, or print and hang the skills list in your office.